 So if you’re ready for the challenge, here’s how to write a book from multiple perspectives.

 First you need to think about why you need more than one point of view.
 Just like anything else in your story, writing in this way needs to make sense and have a purpose.
+It's also a little easier once you're familiar with the point of view options available to you.
+For a refresher, check out our Point of View guide here.

 I wrote about 55,000 words of my last novel in one person’s perspective before I realized I needed to add more points of view to flesh out my world and my characters.
 Simply put, my main character was no longer in the same realm (literally) as the sub-characters and I needed a way to continue their action and subplots while she was gallivanting elsewhere.